Please note: This article was published a long time ago. Some facts might have been changed since then!

 THE CONCLUSION – Cycling does NOT cause prostate cancer.

-I have greatly simplified the summary, but I think you get the point that there does not seem to be any clinical correlation between long-term or long-distance cycling and elevated PSA levels [in normally healthy subjects.]
+I have greatly simplified the summary, but I think you get the point that there does not seem to be any clinical correlation between long-term or long-distance cycling and elevated PSA levels [in normal healthy subjects.]

 Another finding that was not surprising, was that most of the cyclists in this study did experience some numbness in the perineal area.